Senior Research Fellow, Nuffield College

-Brian Nolan has been director of INET’s Employment, Equity and Growth Programme, professor of social policy at the Department of Social Policy and Intervention, and senior research fellow at Nuffield College Oxford since 2014.
-He was previously principal of the College of Human Sciences and professor of public policy at University College Dublin.
-He is an economist by training, with a doctorate from the London School of Economics, and his main areas of research are income inequality, poverty, and the economics of social policy.
-He has been centrally involved in a range of collaborative cross-country research networks and projects, including the Growing Inequalities’ Impacts (GINI) multi-country research project on inequalities and their impacts.
-He co-edited The Handbook of Economic Inequality (2008), The Great Recession and the Distribution of Household Income (2013), Changing Inequalities in Rich Countries: Analytical and Comparative Perspectives (2014), Changing Inequalities and Societal Impacts in Rich Countries: Thirty Countries’ Experiences (2014), and Children of Austerity: The Impact of the Great Recession on Child Poverty in Rich Countries (2017), and with Christopher T. Whelan co-authored Poverty and Deprivation in Europe (2011), all published by Oxford University Press.
+Brian Nolan was the director of INET’s research program on Economics, Inequality and Opportunity (formerly Employment, Equity and Growth) and a Professor of Social Policy at the Department of Social Policy and Intervention from 2014 to 2024.
+He is currently a Professorial Research Fellow Emeritus at INET and a Senior Research Fellow at Nuffield College Oxford.
+He coedited The Handbook of Economic Inequality (2008), The Great Recession and the Distribution of Household Income (2013), Changing Inequalities in Rich Countries: Analytical and Comparative Perspectives (2014), Changing Inequalities and Societal Impacts in Rich Countries: Thirty Countries’ Experiences (2014), and Children of Austerity: The Impact of the Great Recession on Child Poverty in Rich Countries (2017), and with Christopher T. Whelan coauthored Poverty and Deprivation in Europe (2011), all published by Oxford University Press.

-He currently leads the Oxford Martin Programme on Inequality and Prosperity established in 2016 as part of the Oxford Martin School’s research partnership with Citi, looking at the drivers of inequality and how best to address it and promote inclusive growth.
-He is also the principal investigator on a project funded by the Nuffield Foundation on the intergenerational transmission of family wealth.
+Nolan directed the Oxford Martin Program on Inequality and Prosperity from 2016 to 2021, supported by Citi as part of its research partnership with the Oxford Martin School and focused on the drivers of inequality and how best to address it and promote inclusive growth.
+Nolan was also the principal investigator on a project funded by the Nuffield Foundation from 2017 to 2019 on the intergenerational transmission of family wealth.
+Up to his retirement from the University at the end September 2024, Nolan was the Oxford PI on the ongoing multiyear research program supported by a Synergy Grant from the European Research Council for Towards Distributional National Accounts, in collaboration with Thomas Piketty and Emmanuel Saez.

 Areas of Expertise